TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

-October 22,2024
+October 22, 2024

-researching how Gazzebo workswith ROS in order to progress that part.
+researching how Gazzebo works with ROS to progress that part.

 FOund this video for that before class: https://www.youtube.com/watch?v=laWn7_cj434&ab_channel=ArticulatedRobotics